icure/medtech-docs/sdks/how-to/how-to-auto-share-data.md

 In some cases you may need to always share all data created by a data owner with other data-owners, for example you may want to always share all data created by a patient with their general practitioner.
-In these situations it may be more convenient to use the automatic-share feature of iCure.
+In these situations it may be more convenient to use the automatic-sharing feature of iCure.

 :::note